Skip to main content

 By default data is stored in memory.
 This means the data is flushed when the server restarts.
 To persist your data, provide the connectionString config setting for your JSON file(s) or MongoDB database.

-How Temba determines the storage type:
+How Temba determines the storage type from a string:

 Temba inspects the connectionString value to decide which adapter to use: